30 Apr What is the Dsuvia Drug?

 What is Dsuvia?

 While the Dsuvia drug falls under the same general umbrella of opioids as Morphine and Fentanyl—which are both potent in their own right—Dsuvia is much stronger than both.
 In fact, tests have concluded that the drug is five to 10 times stronger than Fentanyl, one of the drugs which has contributed to the opioid epidemic.
+Because this medication is said to be stronger than the other opioid drugs, Dsuvia already poses a threat to the potential physical dependence of opioid abuse that may be more lethal altogether.

 As far as characteristics go, Dsuvia is: